GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/promote-install/index.md

 menu.
 Headers may be `position:fixed` or not depending on your site's functionality and user needs.

-When used appropriately, promoting PWA install from the header of your site is a great way to make it easier for your most loyal customers to return to your experience.
-Pixels in your PWA header are extremely valuable, so make sure your install call to action is appropriately sized, of greater importance than other possible header content, and unintrusive.
+When used appropriately, promoting PWA installation from the header of your site is a great way to make it easier for your most loyal customers to return to your experience.
+Pixels in your PWA header are precious, so make sure your installation call to action is appropriately sized, of greater importance than other possible header content, and unintrusive.

 <div class="w-clearfix">&nbsp;</div>